yaojiezheng1-droid/amazon_order/README.md

 "I want to place order of 800 of 48-82P3-QSFG product."

-To ensure an AI agent completes the task without skipping any steps, give it this prompt and require it to pause after each numbered step before continuing:

 > You are generating purchase orders from SKU/quantity requests.
 Work through
 > the numbered checklist one item at a time and only move to the next item once